 - Basic knowledge – may have attended introductory sessions or read introductory publications, but still need basic topics revisited; they may have ordered one or more tests and are waiting for results; and in the meantime they can be proactive by reviewing the basics, learn to manage their online accounts, upload trees/Gedcoms, list ancestral surnames & most distant ancestors; read widely online, join forums, learn about the commonly used terms, charts, resources, relationships, projects.
 Some may have received their results but don't understand them or know how to apply them to their genealogy.

-- Intermediate – have tested one or more relatives and received results; understand all the basics & inheritance patterns; have corresponded with or confirmed some matches; competent with basic tools, chromosome browsers, ICW, downloads to Excel; may have used Gedmatch; joined projects; may need more assistance with analysis & interpretation of results, triangulation, etc.
+- Intermediate – have tested one or more relatives and received results; understand all the basics & inheritance patterns; have corresponded with or confirmed some matches; competent with basic tools, chromosome browsers, ICW/shared matches, linking DNA, downloads to Excel; may have used Gedmatch; joined projects; may need more assistance with analysis & interpretation of results, triangulation, etc.

-- Advanced – have plenty of experience, manage multiple kits, multiple test types, they understand segments, recombination, triangulation, phasing, advanced tools & topics, etc; perhaps specialise in one test type (eg. Y-DNA); may administer projects; use external comparison sites and autosomal analysis tools such as Gedmatch, Tier 1 tools (eg. Lazarus), GenomeMate Pro, DNAGedcom Client, Visual Phasing, etc.
+- Advanced – have plenty of experience, manage multiple kits, multiple test types, they understand segments, recombination, triangulation, phasing, advanced tools & topics, etc; perhaps specialise in one test type (eg. Y-DNA); may administer projects; use external comparison sites and autosomal analysis tools such as Gedmatch, Tier 1 tools, GenomeMate Pro, DNAGedcom Client, Visual Phasing, etc.

 If you have a larger group, survey prospective members (eg. using SurveyMonkey) to gauge their levels of knowledge and experience.
 Find out if they have already tested, how many kits, which test types, which company, and their background knowledge of genetic genealogy.
-It is likely that the majority will be enthusiastic beginners.
-You may get a response from an experienced member who could help co-lead and/or take on a sub-group.
+It is likely that the majority will be enthusiastic beginners, but you may get responses from some experienced members who could help co-lead and/or take on a sub-group.

 Beginners are incredibly important, so should not be turned away or ignored.
 As your group evolves, allocate an experienced and friendly person to attend to newcomers and beginners each session.
-If your DIG is large, allocate different groups to different rooms or schedule them on different days so no groups or individuals miss out.
+If your DIG is large, don't turn participants away, but allocate different groups to different rooms or schedule them on different days so no groups or individuals miss out.
 Participants can progress to the next level groups as they learn over time, and even the convenors can swap groups if desired.

-DNA success stories and confirmation of biological relatives can happen at any experience level, and will happen more often as more people test.
+DNA success stories and confirmation of biological relatives will occur at any experience level, and will happen more often as more people test.

 I recommend at least 2 hours for structured meetings, or longer if required and the participants agree.
 Time is needed for any presentations, group discussion and individual assistance.
 We normally end up with small groups staying back past the scheduled finish time, but that is entirely optional.
 Allow for breaks if necessary, with access to kitchen and utilities.
 Casual drop-in sessions can be shorter if desired.